NOTE: Updated to include March and first-quarter certified pre-owned vehicle sales figures.

 According to the 2019 Cox Automotive Car Buyer Journey study, that number is now 64% — and the struggle around new-vehicle affordability is a major reason why.

-The numbers reflecting used-leaning shoppers include those that are either A) only shopping for used cars and B) those that are primarily shopping for used, but browsing some new.
+The numbers reflecting used-leaning shoppers include those that are either A) only shopping for used cars or B) those that are primarily shopping for used, but browsing some new.

 The number of total shoppers only considering used has climbed from 23% to 28% in the last two years, according to the study.